 Being aware of the local customs is always useful when travelling abroad.
 It might save you the embarrassment and also trouble.
 Here is some general information, quick tips and helpful advice about what to do and how, while on holidays in Bali.

-Padangbai is a small harbor village on the Central East coast of Bali.
+Padangbai is a small harbor village on the central East coast of Bali.
 Mostly known to young tourists for being the port for Gilli Island’s fast boats.
 Pandangbai can be a real jewel for those who stop long enough to realize the small village’s hidden charm.
 It is easily reached in just over an hour from the Bali airport with our private hotel airport pickup or many local taxi services.

-With a range of accommodation varying from luxurious villas looking over the ocean, to a simple bed in a hostel-style room, Padangbai has something to offer to everyone during their Bali holiday.
+With a range of accommodation varying from luxurious villas looking over the ocean, to a simple bed in a hostel-style room, Padangbai has something to offer to everyone during their Bali vacation.
 The village itself has three primary industries so to speak.
 It is a ferry and fast boat port, has a small fishing fleet and of course, there is the amazing diving in Padangbai.
 One of Bali’s biggest temples is also to be found here and is often the home to large national ceremonies, bringing pilgrims and visitors from all around Bali.

 You will also find in Padangbai what the locals call Bias Tugal or for the travelers, White Sand beach which is one of the nicest beaches around.
 Here you can spend your vacation on Bali relaxing on the white sand with a nice cold beverage from one of the small ‘warungs' and watch the world go by.
 It is also an amazing snorkeling and scuba diving spot and it is not uncommon here to spot a turtle or few while floating over a beautiful underwater garden.
 You should not omit the Blue Lagoon, although it does not have the white sandy beach, the snorkeling and diving here is second to none when it comes to the underwater world around Bali.

 If you’re already a certified scuba diver, then the diving in Padangbai will truly surprise you.
 For a port village, the reefs in the area are all in very good shape.
-The scuba diving here is rather diverse and you can choose between spending your time underwater cruising over the reef with tropical reef fishes, maybe a shark or two and some turtles, to searching out those elusive creatures our ocean has to offer with a dive trying to tick some things off your muck diving list.
+The scuba diving here is rather diverse and you can choose between spending your time underwater cruising over the reef with tropical reef fishes, maybe a shark or two and some turtles, to searching out those elusive creatures our ocean has to offer with a dive trying to tick some things off your macro diving list.

 Even if you’re not certified, the joy of the Padangbai’s diving diversity is that there are sites to suit you and introduce you to an unforgettable experience under the sea.
 Padangbai is a hidden gem for those that have been lucky enough to discover it.
 It may not have the nightclubs and shopping scene of the south or the numbers of young backpackers looking for beach parties, on the other hand, that probably is what makes it so special.
 This unique little village has it all for all of those looking for something different.
 Give it some time in your holiday schedule and it may just surprise you too.